dps923/winter2020/topics/how-to-nav-detail.md

 <br>

-Add astatement that gets the tapped row's index path.
+Add a statement that gets the tapped row's index path.
 (Read [the documentation](https://developer.apple.com/documentation/uikit/uitableview/1614881-indexpath) for the `indexPath(for:)` method.)

 ```swift
 let indexPath = tableView.indexPath(for: sender as!
 UITableViewCell)